wei3hua2/awesome-iohk-papers/sort_by_authors.md

 While the original formulation was only accompanied by rudimentary analysis, significant and steady progress has been made in abstracting out the protocol’s properties and providing a formal analysis under various restrictions, starting with the work by Garay, Kiayias and Leonardos [Eurocrypt ’15], for a simplified version of the protocol which excluded PoW difficulty adjustment and assumed a fixed number of parties as well as synchronous communication rounds.
 These assumptions have since been somewhat relaxed, first by Pass, Seeman and Shelat [Eurocrypt ’17] who also focused on the simplified version of the protocol but on the bounded-delay model of communication, and by Garay, Kiayias and Leonardos [Crypto ’17] who looked into the full protocol including the PoW difficulty adjustment mechanism with a variable number of parties but assuming synchronous communication and a predetermined schedule of participation.
 Despite the above progress, the full analysis of the protocol in the more realistic setting of bounded delays and dynamic participation has remained elusive.

 This paper’s main result is the proof that Nakamoto’s protocol achieves, under suitable conditions, consistency and liveness in bounded-delay networks with adaptive (as opposed to predetermined) dynamic participation assuming, as before, that the majority of the computational power favors the honest parties.
 While our techniques draw from previous analyses, our objective is significantly more challenging, demanding the introduction of new techniques and insights in order to realize it.

-### Securing Proof-of-Work Ledgers via Checkpointing (2020) [link](https://eprint.iacr.org/2020/173.pdf)

-Distributed ledgers based on the Proof-of-Work (PoW) paradigm are typically most vulnerable when mining participation is low.
-During these periods an attacker can mount devastating attacks, such as double spending or censorship of transactions.
-Checkpointing has been proposed as a mechanism to mitigate such 51% attacks.
-The core idea is to employ an external set of parties that securely run an assisting service which guarantees the ledger's properties and can be relied upon at times when the invested hashing power is low.
-We realize the assisting service in two ways, via checkpointing and timestamping, and show that a ledger, which employs either, is secure with high probability, even in the presence of an adversarial mining majority.
-We put forth the first rigorous study of checkpointing as a mechanism to protect PoW ledgers from 51% attacks.
-Notably, our design is the first to offer both consistency and liveness guarantees, even under adversarial mining majorities.
-Our liveness analysis also identifies a previously undocumented attack, namely front-running, which enables Denial-of-Service against existing checkpointed ledger systems.
-We showcase the liveness guarantees of our mechanism by evaluating the checkpointed version of Ethereum Classic, a blockchain which recently suffered a 51% attack, and build a federated distributed checkpointing service, which provides high assurance with low performance requirements.
-Finally, we prove the security of our timestamping mechanism, build a fully decentralized timestamping solution, by utilizing a secure distributed ledger, and evaluate its performance on the existing Bitcoin and Ethereum systems.

 ### Proof-of-Burn (2020) [link](https://eprint.iacr.org/2019/1096.pdf)